fusionx1/redis_monitor/README.md

 * *memory* - dumps the contents of the Redis database locally and analyzes the memory distribution per key.

 ## Installation
-A valid docker install is required.
+A valid docker install is required..

 Clone this repository, go to the clonned directory and run the commands below.
 The output should be displayed on screen.